valentin-stamate/ComputerNetworks-Part2Part/README.md

 ## How to run

 In order to build and run the project, go to the src folder then run the command `make all`.
 This will compile all the necessary files.
-To run the server type `./server <ip> <port>` and to run the client type `./client <ip> <port>`.
-The ip can be your router ip which can be found by running `ifconfig | grep "inet "`, then you can choose an unsed port.
+To run the server type `./server` and to run the client type `./client`.
+The ip is automatically detected.

 ## Task: